replay-software/bump/readme.md

 e.g. `https://your-bucket-url.s3.aws.com/changelog.xml` → `https://your-bucket-url.s3.aws.com/changelog.json`

+**Note:** the default setting for CORS access is to allow all origins.
+To change this edit the `cors` stanza in the Terraform script at `./bump/main.tf`

 ### Updating from a previous version of Bump

 Updating Bump is easy.
 Simply copy the `.bump` folder from this repository to your own.